AhmedBadary/AhmedBadary.github.io/content/research/stats_prob/prob.md

     __Notation:__
     * *__$$A$$ is Independent from $$B$$__*:  $$A{\perp}B$$
     * *__$$A$$ and $$B$$ are conditionally Independent given $$Y$$__*:  $$A{\perp}B \:\vert Y$$

+    __Notes:__{: style="color: red"}
+    {: #lst-p}
+    * Unconditional Independence is very rare (there is usually some hidden factor influencing the interaction between the two events/variables)
+    * _Conditional Independence_ is the most basic and robust form of knowledge about uncertain environments

     <br>

 9. **Expectation:**{: style="color: SteelBlue"}{: .bodyContents2 #bodyContents29}